IDMNYU/audiolab/docs/synths.md

 6. Scaling knob for overall gain (scales with *4* and *5*)

 *Notes:*
-- the Gate module can be used as a simple VCA by connecting an audio signal to *2* and the output of an envelope generator to *4* or *5*, depending on the amplitude response you need.
+- The Gate module can be used as a simple VCA by connecting an audio signal to *2* and the output of an envelope generator to *4* or *5*, depending on the amplitude response you need.
-- the unipolar input *3* can be used for control voltage scaling.
+- The unipolar input *3* can be used for control voltage scaling.

 #### Reverb